Coronal Loops with Different Metallicities and Generalized RTV Scaling Laws: Discussion

 \subsection{Elemental abundances in the corona}

-In our simulation, we adopt the optically thin cooling functions for the photospheric abundances.
+In our simulation, we adopt the cooling functions for the photospheric abundances.
 In fact, however, the elemental abundances in the corona are known to be different from those in the photosphere.
 In the solar corona, the elements with a low first ionization potential $< 10$ eV are more abundant than in the photosphere, which is called the FIP effect \citep{Pottasch1963}.
 Similar abundance anomaly has been detected in the stellar coronae with the low-activity level \citep{Drake1997}.
+In this section, we examine how the coronal properties change when the coronal abundances are employed, compared to when we adopt the photospheric abundances.

 For the Sun, the radiative loss function with the coronal abundances is calculated by \cite{Dere2009}, where the coronal abundances are adopted from \cite{Feldman1992}.
 The cooling functions with the photospheric and coronal abundances are compared in Figure \ref{fig_corcol}.
 The large deviation is seen in $10^{5.7}$ [K] $\leq T \leq 10^7$ [K] where the low-FIP elements such as Fe and Si make large contributions to the total cooling.
 Therefore, it is expected that the coronal properties are affected by which elemental abundances are assumed.